Skip to main content

 SettlementResolution with Backleverage parties

 The plan contemplates a sale of substantially all debtor assets, with the DIP lenders (Brookfield and partners) positioned to acquire through credit bid.
-The "go-shop" provision theoretically allows third parties to compete, but the cash requirement to top the credit bid presents a significant barrier.
+The "go-shop" provision allows third parties to compete, and a competing bidder must satisfy the DIP in cash under the DIP terms.

 Key Timeline